solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

 Note: The default artifact folder is `out`.
 If it is different in your project in `foundry.toml`, change the above artifact path accordingly.

-Now, add the following object in `Addresses.json`:
+Now, add the following object to `Addresses.json`:

 ```json
 {